RSS:

 Here Im going to tell you how to fix the first Problem.

-Whenever Windows recognises any failure either software/Hardware it makes a entry in the system log.
+Whenever Windows recognises any failure either /Hardware makes a entry in the system log.
 And when you start your machine again this system log entry will be checked and Windows will try to search for a possible solution / or try to analyse the causes of failure.How to check this..

 Click ctrl + alt + del – Open your task manager and click processes.
 And see how much memory the process services.exe is using, If it exceeds say 10%, you can be sure you are having the diagnostic problem.In the below picture the services.exe is running normally.